travisdoor/travis.github.io/about.md

 I joined Craneballs team in 2014.
 I participated in the [Overkill 2](http://www.overkill2.com) development and Android porting of this game.
 I improved my programming skills in real solutions and also learned to work in team of great people.
 In 2015 we started to work on Planet Nomads open world sandbox game where we decided to create procedural alien environment.
-The Planet Nomads is created with the Unity engine and my work here was to desing and implement terrain generator which takes world definitions and noise setup created by designer and than generates large planetary terrain based on this informations.
+The Planet Nomads was created in the Unity engine and my work here was to desing and implement terrain generator which takes world definitions and noise setup created by designer and than generates large planetary terrain based on this informations.